szunami/blog-1/2017-03-14-data-types.html.md

 //  '78 56 34 12' (little endian)
 ~~~

-This is fine: C's type system is very permissive, and as long as we guarantee
+This is fine: C’s type system is very permissive, and as long as we guarantee
 that the sizes of everything we’re throwing around are sufficient, it won’t
 cause catastrophes merely by writing data to memory locations.